AdarshPettappa/Data-Structures-And-Algorithms/README.md

 The project demonstrates key optimization techniques for solving TSP and MST, offering both heuristic and exact methods for finding solutions, and sets the foundation for future developments like scalability and parallel computation in large-scale instances.

+## Acknowledgements

+Special thanks to University of Michigan, my teammates and the EECS281 staffs for providing the resources and environment to build these application.